 - (1) Affiliate.
 Any entity directly or indirectly controlling or controlled by or under direct or indirect common control with an electric power supplier. - (2) Commission.
 The North Carolina Utilities Commission. - (3) Community solar energy facility.
-A solar energy facility whose output is shared through subscriptions. - (4) Customer generator lessee.
-A lessee of a solar energy facility.
+A solar energy facility whose output is shared through subscriptions.

+served by the solar energy facility.